 The Division of Sport Fish-Southeast Region continued to collect catch, harvest, and biological data from lingcod as part of a marine harvest survey program with lingcod harvests tabulated back to 1987 in some selected ports.
 Data collected in the program include statistics on effort, catch, and harvest of lingcod taken by Southeast Alaska sport anglers.
-Ports sampled in 2010 included Juneau, Sitka, Craig/Klawock, Wrangell, Petersburg, Gustavus, Elfin Cove, Yakutat, and Ketchikan.
-Length and sex data were collected from 1,203 lingcod in 2010, primarily from the ports of Sitka, Ketchikan, Craig, Gustavus, Elfin Cove, and Yakutat (Contact Mike Jaenicke).
+Ports sampled in 2011 included Juneau, Sitka, Craig/Klawock, Wrangell, Petersburg, Gustavus, Elfin Cove, Yakutat, and Ketchikan.
+Length and sex data were collected from 1,486 lingcod in 2011, primarily from the ports of Sitka, Ketchikan, Craig, Gustavus, Elfin Cove, and Yakutat (Contact Mike Jaenicke).

 The Division of Sport Fish-Southcentral Region continued collection of harvest and fishery information on lingcod through the groundfish harvest assessment program.
 Lingcod objectives include estimation of 1) the age, sex, and length composition of lingcod harvests by ports and 2) the geographic distribution of harvest by each fleet.
-A total of 921 lingcod were sampled from sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2010.
+A total of 929 lingcod were sampled from sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2011.
 These ports accounted for the majority of recreational lingcod harvest in Southcentral Alaska (Contact Barbi Failor).

 The Southeast Region is not currently able to reliably estimate lingcod biomass or abundance.
 Lacking abundance estimates, and given the complex life history and behavior of lingcod, impacts to lingcod populations from fishing are difficult to assess.
-Analysis of catch per unit effort data (CPUE), in terms of fish per hook-hour for 1988-1998, showed that CPUE had declined between 21 to 62% in areas where a directed fishery and increased recreational catch had developed.
+Analysis of catch per unit effort data (CPUE) from fishery logbooks, in terms of fish per hook-hour for 1988-1998, showed that CPUE had declined between 21 to 62% in areas where a directed fishery and increased recreational catch had developed.
 Consequently the quota for lingcod was reduced in all areas in 2000.
-Commercial logbook data for the period 2002-2009 shows CPUE in fish per hook hour trending up since 2000 in CSEO but down from 2008.
-Fishery CPUE for 2010 is not yet available.
+Commercial logbook data for the period 2002-2009 shows CPUE in fish per hook hour trending up since 2000 in CSEO but down from 2008 to 2010.
+CSEO CPUE was up in 2011.
+There is not much fishery data available in NSEO or SSEOC.
+EYKT CPUE has been fairly stable since 2004 with an increase in the past two years.